...

 Cons

-• Requires a direct line-of-sight to the provider’s tower
+• Requires a clear line of sight to the tower

 Which Companies Offer Fixed Wireless Internet?